Luxury Eating Disorder Treatment

 Some of the most common types of eating disorders are anorexia nervosa, bulimia nervosa, and binge eating disorder.

 People struggling with anorexia tend to see themselves as overweight, even when they’re dangerously underweight.
 The fear of gaining weight can begin to consume your life; you may always be thinking about what you can and can’t eat, along with the exact number of calories you should eat at your next meal.

 You might also exercise to the point of exhaustion, in hopes of losing another pound.

 Or you might purge after eating or take laxatives to rid your body of the food.

 When you start experiencing health complications, it can be confusing, and scary, because you still don’t see yourself as too thin.
 Remember to give yourself some compassion.
-You’re not supposed to be able to figure this out on your own — that’s what a program’s professional therapists and medical team are for.
+You’re not supposed to know why you suffer from anorexia, or be able to figure this out on your own — that’s what a program’s professional therapists and medical team are for.

 Some people confuse anorexia and bulimia, because they both can involve purging.
 The main distinction is that someone struggling with bulimia will eat an unusually large amount of food in a short time period (otherwise known as binge eating).

 After this binge, this person will purge the food they just consumed.
 They do this to help their overly full stomach feel better, as well as compensating for all the calories they just ingested.

 The main difference between anorexia and bulimia is that many people struggling with bulimia do not look overly thin — they tend to maintain a typical weight.

 If you’re struggling with bulimia, you also probably have a severe fear of gaining weight.